 The Walt Disney World Resort in Orlando, Florida, published weekly in conjunction with AllEars.Net, Deb's Unofficial Walt Disney World Information Guide

 AllEars® is delivered FREE each week to about 140,000 subscribers who share an interest in the Walt Disney World resort in Orlando, Florida.
 You should be one of them!
 Sign up today!

 Click here to start receiving AllEars®, the FREE weekly electronic newsletter with the most current, accurate and comprehensive information for folks interested in Walt Disney World.
 Each AllEars® is chock full of facts, helpful tips and, of course, the latest Walt Disney World news, as well as restaurant and resort reviews, previews, interviews, snippets of timely information and insightful guest columns.

 Once you've subscribed, don't forget to set your preferences to receive our special promotional mailing called EARS THE DEAL.
 A few times each month, we'll send you a bonus email with money-saving offers and promotions for Walt Disney World and the Orlando area, exclusive to you, our AllEars® subscribers!
 (Click HERE for instructions on subscribing to Ears the Deal!)

 Each month, we rummage around in our archives for this featurette, which indulges in a bit of nostalgia, taking you back in history for a glimpse of Walt Disney World and The Walt Disney Company through the ages.
-This month, we take a look back at what we were anticipating in the January 2001 issue of this newsletter.
-As you can see, 2001 was the beginning of a year chock-full of new and exciting things:
+This month, we journey back to the fall of 1982 to look at a ground-breaking attraction that opened that October.

 Thank you all for sharing!